tardate/LittleArduinoProjects/BoldportClub/Touchy/README.md

 ## Notes

-I gather this project was designed for BolportClub by [#DefineElectronics](https://www.hashdefineelectronics.com), and I'm guessing board design by Saar Drimer.
+I gather this project was designed for BolportClub by Saar Drimer as usual, but with coding and examples provided by [#DefineElectronics](https://www.hashdefineelectronics.com).

 No disappointments here - another beautiful board to add to my growing collection of club projects!
 We've seen touch input in club projects before (The Tap), but there are two other features of this project that provide a special jolt of novelty for me: